danielefongo/toggl-tracker/readme.md

 ![Continuous Integration](https://github.com/danielefongo/toggl-tracker/workflows/Continuous%20Integration/badge.svg)

 **toggl-tracker** is a simple Node.js tool to automatically generate time entries on Toggl.
-It can be used in 2 different ways:
+It can be used in different ways:
-- **append** mode, by recording from the last recorded activity.
+- **append** mode: compiles from the last recorded activity.
-- **picky** mode, by compiling not-filled selected past (and future) holes.
+- **picky** mode: compiles not-filled selected past (and future) holes.
+- **check** mode: show last inserted entries.

 ## Getting started